kapouer/express-dom/README.md

   Report browser console to node console.
   Depends on settings.console value.

-- prerender
+- hidden
-  Force `document.visibilityState == "hidden"`
+  Force `document.visibilityState == "hidden"`.
-  sets policies for script and connect to `'self' 'unsafe-inline'`.

-- hide
-  adds user stylesheet to keep rendering to minimum;
+  Adds user stylesheet to keep rendering to minimum;
-  Honors `settings.hide` boolean, if set by a previous plugin.
+  Honors `settings.hidden` boolean, if set by a previous plugin.

 - cookies
-  If `settings.load.cookies` is true, allow all cookies, else allow cookies with names in this Set.
+  If `settings.cookies` is true, allow all cookies, else allow cookies with names in this Set.
   Defaults to an empty Set.

-- develop
-  sets `settings.load.disable = true` if `query.develop` is defined.

 - equivs
   Parse `meta[http-equiv]` tags and set response headers accordingly.